Code of Ethics and Respectful Behavior

 • All reported breaches will be investigated and, if needed, appropriate action taken based upon the policies of the organization.

-• Retaliation against a person who suspects and reports a Breach in good faith will be treated as an independent breach of the Code.
+• Retaliation against a person who suspects and reports a breach in good faith will be treated as an independent breach of the Code.

 If it is determined that a Conflict of Interest exists, the following procedure applies:

-• If appropriate, the chairperson of the Board or committee shall appoint a disinterested person or committee to investigate alternatives to the proposed transaction or arrangement.
+• If appropriate, the Chairperson of the Board or committee shall appoint a disinterested person or committee to investigate alternatives to the proposed transaction or arrangement.

 • After exercising due diligence, the Board or committee shall also determine whether the Corporation can, with reasonable efforts, obtain a more advantageous transaction or arrangement from a person or entity that would not give rise to a Conflict of Interest.